Equilibrium transport with time-inconsistent costs: State dependence between sales/rankings and wages

+The motivation for the state-dependent term can be further explained as follows: \begin{enumerate}[label={(\arabic*)}] \item From a regulatory perspective, public companies are generally required to disclose executive compensation for the past {\it three} fiscal years [\footnote{\url{https://www.sec.gov/answers/execcomp.htm}}].
+This disclosure helps stakeholders assess year-over-year changes in compensation.

+\item From a financial perspective, executive compensation typically consists of a base salary, cash incentives, and long-term equity awards.
+While the base salary tends to be stable, incentives and equity awards are often tied to stock performance, which may exhibit momentum and depend on past outcomes.

+\item From a psychological and behavioral perspective, the specification aligns with the \textit{status quo bias} when $\alpha > 0$, reflecting a preference for maintaining the current state.
+Employers may preserve compensation rankings among industry peers, and employees may remain in underpaying positions due to inertia or relocation costs. \end{enumerate}

+Overall, a state-dependent term with $\alpha > 0$ introduces persistence or inertia, favoring matches close to the previous pair $(x_t, y_t)$.
+It is important to note that the state dependence here is under sales (or university rankings) $x_t$ and wages $y_t$, while Section \ref{sec:struct_jobm} focuses on the state dependence under firm size and worker talent.

-The problem \eqref{eq:incon_match} becomes state-dependent and thus is time-inconsistent.
-Denoting the equilibrium transport plan for a given $\alpha$ as $\pi(\alpha)$, we can calculate the classic Wasserstein distance $\cW(\pi(\alpha), \pi_r )$ between $\pi(\alpha)$ and the real transport plan $\pi_r$:
+The problem \eqref{eq:incon_match} becomes state-dependent and therefore time-inconsistent.
+Since $x_t$ and $y_t$ represent ranks, the extended DP equation in the discrete case suffices.
+Let $\pi(\alpha)$ denote the equilibrium transport plan corresponding to a given $\alpha$.
+We calculate the classic Wasserstein distance $\cW(\pi(\alpha), \pi_r )$ between $\pi(\alpha)$ and the observed actual transport plan (matching) $\pi_r$:

-Then varying $\alpha$, we can find $\alpha$ minimizing $\cW(\pi(\alpha), \pi_r )$.
-When the optimal $\alpha$ is negative, it indicates that the data prefer to deviate from the previous matching, while a positive value of $\alpha$ indicates that the data tend to maintain the previous matching.
+By varying $\alpha$, we identify the value that minimizes $\cW(\pi(\alpha), \pi_r)$.
+A negative optimal $\alpha$ suggests that the data favor deviation from the previous matching, whereas a positive value indicates a tendency to preserve it.

+Compared with the literature discussed in Section \ref{sec:Roberts}, reduced-form methods examine the association using regression models such as \eqref{AKM}, whereas we approximate the empirical plan $\pi_r$ with a distribution $\pi(\alpha)$ parameterized by $\alpha$.

-In the next two sections, we investigate the inertia, measured by state dependence, of two job markets: top-ranking executives and academia (faculty and postdocs).
-The choice of these markets is mainly due to the availability of data.
-We examine the inertia measure $\alpha$ and link it with the efficiency of job markets.
+In the next two subsections, we investigate the inertia, measured by state dependence, of two job markets: top-ranking executives and academia (faculty and postdocs).
+These markets are selected primarily due to data availability.
+For simplicity and tractability, we impose Assumption \ref{a:Markov}.
+These simplifications address data limitations and improve calibration robustness, particularly in the academic job market setting. \begin{assumption} The conditional kernels $\mu(dx_{t+1}|x_{1:t})$ and $\nu(dy_{t+1}|y_{1:t})$ are Markov and time-homogeneous.
+That is, $\mu(dx_{t+1}|x_{1:t}) = \mu(dx_{t+1}|x_t)$ and is the same for any $t = 1, ..., T-1$.
+The same condition holds for $\nu(dy_{t+1}|y_{1:t})$ as well. \end{assumption}

-\section{Executive job market}
+\subsection{Executive job market}